 1. Choose a well-lit route

 A well-lit route is the best option when you’re heading outside in the dark.
-It might not be your favorite route or the quickest one but keep safety in mind!
-Well-lit routes can alert you to hazards and keep you visible to those around you.
-You’re more likely to notice cracks in the sidewalks, slippery items on sidewalks or construction issues.
-Most importantly, you’ll be able to see and be seen more easily.
+It might not be your favorite or the quickest route but keep safety in mind!
+Well-lit routes not only increase visibility but also alert you to hazards.
+You’re more likely to notice potential environmental dangers such as cracks or slippery items on sidewalks.
 Consider packing a headlamp or a flashlight with you for added guidance.

 2. Layer up with bright, reflective clothing

-This is a must when you want to head out in the dark.
+Wearing brightly colored clothing in the dark protects yourself and others on the road.
 Wear brightly colored clothing if you have it – white, yellow and orange are great choices – and wear a reflective vest or use reflective gears.
-You are not only protecting yourself but you’re more visible to others on the road.

 3. Know before you go

 Temperature drops, rainy weather or icy road conditions present even more obstacles to your safety.
 Remember to check forecasts and plan your route before you head out.
 This is especially important as you take on new trails and neighborhoods.
 The layer of navigating unknown territory becomes especially tricky when it’s dark outside or conditions change.
 Uneven sidewalks or a sharp turn in the road can present more danger during the early morning/night time.

 Bring someone with you or consider joining a walking, cycling, or running group.
 Exercise partners can challenge you, give you more support, distract you from the bad weather or keep an added eye out for hazards.
 If you prefer to work out alone, let someone know where you are going, what your route is, and how long you will be gone.

 5. Know yourself and your limits

 Consider shortening your outdoor workout or skipping it altogether during extreme weather conditions.
 Just as seasons change, workouts can too.
 Know that it’s okay to head home and that there are lots of options to consider from there.